From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Introduction

 For future ultra-low-noise observations~\cite{belkner2024cmb}, internal lensing reconstruction is expected to provide more accurate lensing estimates.
 In this context, achieving a full-sky internal reconstruction of the lensing potential using ground-based large-aperture telescopes (LATs) is crucial for enabling full-sky delensing and tightening constraints on the tensor-to-scalar ratio $r$.
 In this work, to emphasize the importance of full-sky internal delensing, we focus on a near-future achievable configuration, using a southern LAT (SO-like, denoted as \texttt{LATS}) as the baseline, and assess the additional contribution of a northern LAT, assumed to be situated near AliCPT\cite{Li:2017drr} (hence termed Ali-like LAT, or \texttt{LATN}), to full-sky primordial gravitational wave (PGW) detection through delensing.
 Our simulations combine polarization data from a hypothetical satellite mission (\texttt{SAT})—featuring ultra-low instrumental noise, no atmospheric contamination, and wide frequency coverage (40–402 GHz across 15 channels)—with data from both LATs.
 Foreground removal is performed using the NILC method.
 We demonstrate that, even with a near-future LAT configurations, the inclusion of \texttt{LATN}, enabling full-sky internal delensing, yields a substantial improvement in constraints on $r$—comparable to that achieved through the use of external large-scale structure tracers.

 This paper is organized as follows.
 In Section \ref{sec: delensing_theory}, we introduce the delensing methodology along with the associated debiasing formalism.
 Section \ref{sec: pre_processing} outlines the complete analysis pipeline, including map simulation, foreground cleaning, map co-addition, lensing reconstruction, CMB B-mode delensing, and parameter estimation.
 In Section \ref{sec:results}, we present the performance of each step in the pipeline, culminating in the final parameter constraints.
 We conclude the paper in Section \ref{sec: conclusion}.
+Further discussion and clarification of the delensing methods are provided in Appendix~\ref{sec: delens_bias_ana}.
+Additional technical details relevant to the likelihood analysis are presented in Appendix~\ref{sec: likelihood_app}.
+The contribution from the LT at locations without LAT observations is discussed in Appendix~\ref{sec: joint_delensing_app}.
+An alternative choice of lensing estimators for mitigating extragalactic foregrounds is presented in Appendix~\ref{sec: bh_app}.